 The “Come” Command (Learn)

 The “come” command is a crucial command that your dog must know.
 It also may actually save it’s life some day.

 Second only to the “sit” command, the “come” command is probably the easiest one to teach.
-But if you do not know how to teach a “come” command to your dog, we suggest that you enroll in our Dog Obedience Training class.
+But if you do not know how to teach a “come” command to your dog, we suggest that you contact us.
+We will be glad to help you learn the basics of Dog Obedience Training.

-“The Heel” command is of profound importance.
+“The Heel” command, (aka Loose Leash walking), is of profound importance.
 A big yard or a playmate for the dog does not take the place of taking regular walks with your dog.
 Taking your dog for a walk serves several important purposes.

-To begin with, taking a walk serves to stimulate the mind and the senses.
-Your dog needs to receive this mental stimulation or it will make stuff up on it’s own.
-When your dog does this, you will not like it!
+To begin with, taking a walk serves to stimulate your dog’s mind and the senses.
+Your dog needs to receive this mental stimulation.
 Your dog picks up a lot of information about the area, other dogs, and the people that travel in the area.
-It has been compaired to humans reading the paper or watching the news.
+It has been compared to humans reading the paper or watching the news.

-Like you, your dog becomes farmiliar with it’s enviroment during a walk.
-This may come it handy if he gets loose and runs away someday.
+Like you, your dog becomes familiar with it’s environment during a walk.
+This may come in handy if it ever gets loose and runs away someday.

 Secondly, walking exercises your dog’s body.
 While playing with other dogs on a regular basis is an important way for your dog to build it’s social skills, your dog still needs to go out on structured walks.

 Walking is also vital in providing an opportunity to establish and enforce the bond you share with each other.
-Walking builds the dog’s trust and respect for you.
-Without this primal bond, it’s almost impossible to control and/or train your dog to do anything.
+Walking builds the dog’s trust and respect in you.
+Without this primal bond, it is almost impossible to control and/or train your dog to do anything.

 The “No” Command (Learn)

-The “No” command is an essential command.
+The “No” command is by far the most essential command.
 It is used to let your dog know that what he just did is not acceptable.
-When used in a firm tone, your dog will get the message quickly.
+It is also a way for you to control your dogs natural impulses.
+When used in a firm tone, a simple “NO” will send your dog the message quickly.